nota/gyazo-obsidian-plugin/README.md

 3. Create a new folder named `gyazo-obsidian-plugin`.
 4. Copy the downloaded `main.js`, `manifest.json`, and `styles.css` files into this new folder.
 5. Reload Obsidian (Ctrl/Cmd+R or close and reopen).
-6. Go to Settings > Community Plugins, find "Gyazo Captures", and enable it.
+6. Go to Settings > Community Plugins, find "Gyazo viewer", and enable it.

 ## Configuration